-Providers accept the need to provide services to people in crisis – those who are a danger to themselves or others.
-These people will be scheduled for their first face-to-face treatment services within five working days of the request for assistance, except when the program is at capacity.
+People in Crisis: If you are experiencing a crisis or feel that you a danger to yourself or others, you will be scheduled for your treatment services within five working days, except when the program is at capacity.

-Pregnant injecting drug users and pregnant women will be given preference for admission into treatment, and are to be seen within 48 hours of initial contact.
-In the event of a waiting list, the provider will give preference for admission to the following clients, in order of priority:
+In the event of a waiting list, the treatment provider will give preference for admission to the following people, in order of priority:

-Pregnant women are to be given preference in admission to treatment centers, and are to be provided interim services as necessary, and as required by law.
+If you are pregant, you are given preference in admission to treatment centers, and are provided interim services as necessary, and as required by law.

-Pregnant women and women with dependent children – including women who are attempting to regain custody of their children – will be treated as a family unit and services provided or arranged.
+If you are a woman who is pregant of who have dependent children – including if you are attempting to regain custody of your children – you will be treated as a family unit and services will be provided or arranged.
 These services include:

-- Gender-specific substance misuse treatment and other therapeutic interventions for women, which may address issues of relationships or sexual and physical abuse
+- Substance misuse treatment and other therapeutic interventions, which may address issues of relationships or sexual and physical abuse;

-- Therapeutic interventions for children in the custody of women in treatment, which may address their developmental needs, issues of sexual or physical abuse and neglect
+- Therapeutic interventions for your children, which may address their developmental needs, issues of sexual or physical abuse and neglect;

-- Case management and transportation services to ensure that women and their children have access to the above services
+- Case management and transportation services to ensure that you and your children have access to the above services; and

 services for underserved populations

-Services for special populations, including clients with diverse cultural health beliefs and practices, clients with preferred languages, and clients with health literacy and other communication needs, will be provided by clinicians with the appropriate qualifications and skills to provide treatment to those patient populations.
+If you are a person with diverse cultural health beliefs and practices, with preferred languages, or with health literacy and other communication needs, you will be provided a clinicians with the appropriate qualifications and skills to provide appropriate treatment.